Disclosure: This experience was provided free of charge, all opinions are my own.

 After getting an understanding of the process and assigning the driver for our group (Amie), we waited for the Skunk Train to pass so we could head out on the tracks.

-Having ridden the train the day before, it was interesting to see the area from this vantage point, and I feel like I had a better appreciation for the beauty while slowly going along on the bikes.
+Having ridden the Skunk Train the day before, it was interesting to see the area from this vantage point, and I feel like I had a better appreciation for the beauty while slowly going along on the bikes.

 Eventually, we reached the turn around point (where the track literally ends), and we got off and explored a little bit before flipping the bikes around and heading back.